comprowinter/LastLecture/CONTRIBUTING.md

 <tab>**This option might take longer, please try #1 first.** The current site maintenance are more than happy to be reached out to individually, but the response time will be longer.
 They will still need your name, graduating year, and lecture, but can put it on the site just the same.

 ## Bug Reports
-There isn't a specific format for you to follow when writing a bug report, but there is some information that should be included.
+There is a template to use for Bug Reports, but there is some information that should definitely be included.

 * What were you doing to find the bug?
 * What did you expect to happen?